jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 &nbsp;

-The softmax model is really confident about nearly all the images in the validation set, and LLLA is doing some interesting things to the confidence level.
+The softmax model is really confident about nearly all the images in the validation set, whereas the LLLA model has a flatter confidence distribution.
 Can't stop now!
-I'm interested in when the LLLA model produces high or low confidence predictions.
+When does the LLLA model produces high or low confidence predictions?
-From the plots of the high and low confidence predictions below, the lower confidence levels seem more appropriate.
-This would allow us to set a threshold by looking at AUC curves, or simple plots of some metric VS thresholds.
+It's difficult to come to a general conclusion on this, but interestingly the LLLA model can produce predictions with both high and low confidence even when the softmax prediction confidence is high.

 &nbsp;